deanbushmiller/Vuln-Assessment-Analyst/README.md

 `aws ec2 copy-image --name metasploitable3-linux --source-image-id ami-0b186198cc048aa9d --source-region us-east-1`

-`aws ec2 copy-image --name metasploitable3-windows --source-image-id ami-0194bde26e73f72e2 --source-region us-east-1`
+`aws ec2 copy-image --name metasploitable3-windows --source-image-id ami-0e3153815a2b50c67 --source-region us-east-1`

 Copy the names to text editor

-ADVANCED TRICK: you can run all three at once by adding a space && space between them.
+OR ADVANCED TRICK: you can run all three at once by adding a space && space between them.
 If you use an editor without line wrap this will BREAK.

-`aws ec2 copy-image --name kali-linux --source-image-id ami-0e0c5931cfadd2102 --source-region us-east-1 && aws ec2 copy-image --name metasploitable3-linux --source-image-id ami-0b186198cc048aa9d --source-region us-east-1 && aws ec2 copy-image --name metasploitable3-windows --source-image-id ami-0194bde26e73f72e2 --source-region us-east-1`
+> `aws ec2 copy-image --name kali-linux --source-image-id ami-0e0c5931cfadd2102 --source-region us-east-1 && aws ec2 copy-image --name metasploitable3-linux --source-image-id ami-0b186198cc048aa9d --source-region us-east-1 && aws ec2 copy-image --name metasploitable3-windows --source-image-id ami-0e3153815a2b50c67 --source-region us-east-1`

 **Important: Each command will output an _ImageId_.
-YOUR ImageId is NOT typically the orginal ImageId.
-You need to copy these 3 to a local text file and keep them for the deployment steps below.**
+YOUR ImageId is NOT the orginal ImageId.
+You need to copy these 3  NAMES to a local text file and keep them for the deployment steps below.**

+** You must wait 10 minutes for images to complete copy before next step **

 ## Deployment Guide: